 - Even the opening of the case to prevent CPU overheating didn’t work.

-Add extra stock fans on the front and sides of the case to compensate negative pressure out of your system.
+Add extra stock fans on the front and sides of the case to compensate for the negative pressure out of your system.
 To enhance the capabilities of your case to deliver fresh air, you need to install two 120/140mm front intakes.

 What Determines the Effectiveness of any CPU cooler?